-Driving whilst using your phone is frowned upon and illegal in the majority of places around the world.
-Installing a Bluetooth handfree car kit will help overcome this issue and ensure you can keep your eyes safely on the road.
+Driving whilst using your phone is frowned upon and illegal in the majority of countries around the world.
+However, by installing a Bluetooth handsfree car kit, it helps you overcome this issue and ensures you can keep your eyes safely on the road.
 They are also available in several types to best suit your requirements.

 Table of Contents